KatherineMichel/agile-sprint-playbook/my_toolkit.md

 Value Proposition
 * What value will people get from this product?

+Customer Segments
+* "Who are your customers or who do you expect them to be?"

 Key Partners
 * List key partners (target/necessary)
 * What they will provide